jsiskreynes-astro/jsiskreynes-astro.github.io/research.md

 main_nav: true
 ---

-I am interested in addressing a broad range of research topics, including (i) the growth of supermassive black holes and galaxies over cosmic time, (ii) black hole astrophysics, and (iii) physics beyond the Standard Model.
+I am broadly interested in addressing a broad range of research topics, including the growth of supermassive black holes and galaxies over cosmic time, black hole astrophysics, and physics beyond the Standard Model.

 ## Strong gravitational lenses as cosmic amplifiers